essesm/ROptionsData/README.md

 ## Synopsis

-OptionsStrategies uses R to impliment options trading strategies.
+OptionsStrategies uses R to implement options trading strategies.
+Currently, the Options module supports backing out strike prices for options given a delta closest to a given delta.
+In general, you can use [get_Prices.R](get_Prices.R) at a later date to backtest the results.

 ## Dependencies

-All modules in this repository require the following R packages:
+All modules in this repository explicitly require the following R packages:
-* XML
 * RQuantLib
 * quantmod